Liuzhe30/MEMO-stab/README.md

 # MemMut
-Memmut: sequence-based prediction of mutation effects on transmembrane proteins
+MemMut: sequence-based prediction of mutation effects on transmembrane proteins